Explore All Topics

 A credit can be nonrefundable or refundable.
 A nonrefundable credit lets you reduce your tax liability to zero (0).
 A refundable credit can also reduce your liability to zero (0) but there is an added benefit.
 If there’s any amount leftover from your refundable credit after reducing your tax to zero, you get the balance of the credit back as a refund.
 The Earned Income Tax Credit (EITC) is an example of a refundable credit.

-If you’re looking for more hands-on guidance, H&R Block can help.
+If you’re looking for guidance filing your taxes, H&R Block can help.
 Whether you make an appointment with one of our knowledgeable tax pros or choose one of our online tax filing products, you can count on H&R Block to help you get back the most money possible.

 Was this topic helpful?